toorop/ovh-cli/README.md

 #### 2 - Get a consumer key
 In order to access to your account, the app need your authorization.
-You have to get "a consumer key" and put "Keep calm and carry on", the app di all the job for you, just run it and follow instructions :
+You have to get "a consumer key" and record it as an environement variable.

+"Keep calm and carry on", the app will do the job for you, just run it and follow instructions :

 On Linux and MacOs run app with :